nayefserag/Beluga-Pay/README.md

 Beluga Pay is a comprehensive backend solution for mobile payments, designed to streamline financial transactions such as bank account linking, bill payments, and various other transactions.
 Built on modern technologies, it aims to provide a seamless and secure payment experience for both businesses and individuals.

-### Key Features
+### Key Features (Backend)

-- **Bank Account Integration:** Easily link and manage multiple bank accounts within the app for convenient access to your finances.
+- **APIs for Bank Account Integration:** Provides endpoints to link and manage multiple bank accounts, facilitating convenient access to finances.

-- **Bill Payments:** Facilitate timely bill payments directly from the app, supporting a wide range of service providers.
+- **Bill Payments Processing:** Offers API endpoints for initiating and managing bill payments to a wide range of service providers.

-- **Secure Transactions:** Enhanced security measures to protect financial data and transaction details.
+- **Security and Authentication:** Implements advanced security protocols and authentication mechanisms to protect financial data and transaction details.

-- **Real-time Notifications:** Stay informed with instant notifications for account activity and transactions.

-- **User-Friendly Interface:** Intuitive design for effortless navigation and operation of financial tasks.
+- **Data Management and Access:** Efficient data handling and access patterns for user-friendly interface operations on the frontend.

 ## Installation

-Follow these steps to get Beluga Pay running locally:
+Follow these steps to get Beluga Pay's backend running locally:

 ```bash
 $ npm install